tlhutch/test-playbooks/docs/test_plans/features/36_supported_cli.md

 - [x] confirm that tests delete the `awx` binary available in the tower-qa venv
 - [x] confirm that tests are configurable to call the `ansible-tower-cli` or `awx`  binary available in PATH
 - [x] confirm that we install the rpm for the `ansible-tower-cli` from the right repo
-- [ ] Confirm we resolve the dependency issue
 - [ ] anisble-tower-cli has source tarball built for pip install on other distro (hosted at ansible.releases.com)